-- 9.15 Complaints alleging a breach of this Part by the general manager are to be managed by the Office.
-This clause does not prevent the Office from referring an alleged breach of this Part back to the council for consideration in accordance with the Procedures. - 9.16 Complaints alleging a breach of this Part by other council officials are to be managed by the general manager in accordance with the Procedures.
+9.15 Complaints alleging a breach of this Part by a councillor or an administrator are to be managed by the Office.
+This clause does not prevent the Office from referring an alleged breach of this Part back to the council for consideration in accordance with the Procedures.

-SCHEDULE 1: DISCLOSURES OF INTERESTS AND OTHER MATTERS IN WRITTEN RETURNS SUBMITTED UNDER CLAUSE 4.18
+SCHEDULE 1: DISCLOSURES OF INTERESTS AND OTHER MATTERS IN WRITTEN RETURNS SUBMITTED UNDER CLAUSE 4.9